Taste Your Way Through New Zealand & Experience Its Wine Regions

 During my one-year stay, I visited many New Zealand wine regions, tried my fair share of wine, and vineyards and consumed more bottles than I have ever before.

-From the boom of natural wines in Wellington, to falling even more for oaky chardonnays and discovering that a rosé can actually taste incredibly good – this post gives tips on how to visit some of the best New Zealand wine regions, how to get there, which vineyards are worth visiting and which wine is a must-try!
+From the boom of natural wines in Wellington to falling even more for oaky chardonnays and discovering that a rosé can actually taste incredibly good – this post helps you plan to visit some of the best New Zealand wine regions, how to get there, which vineyards are worth visiting and which wine is a must-try!

 New Zealand Wine Regions